Express Scripts Provider FAQs

 This information is subject to change.
 You can get more information and updates to the contents of this FAQ at express-scripts.com.

-A. UHA is now switching to Express Scripts on June 1, 2016 in response to our customer feedback and our desire to reign in the skyrocketing costs of prescription drugs.
-In order for UHA to continue to care for the needs of our members, we have to align ourselves with partners who will be able to help us curb costs.
+A. UHA has switched over to Express Scripts on June 1, 2016 in response to our customer feedback and our desire to reign in the skyrocketing costs of prescription drugs.
+In order for UHA to continue care for the needs of our members, we have to align ourselves with partners who will be able to help us curb costs.
 Because of its size and position in the industry, Express Scripts offers more competitive pricing and service for our members.

 A. Some medications, such as injectables, infusions, and some specialty drugs are part of a member's medical benefit rather than the pharmacy benefit.
 Express Scripts not only manages our pharmacy benefits for our members (PBM), but through their company Care Continuum, they can also manage medications under the member's medical benefits (MBM).
 There will be a MBM v.
 PBM Drug Lookup tool available on the Provider page of the UHA website at uhahealth.com/express-scripts.